Corpus Christi (play)

-Corpus Christi is a play by Terrence McNally, written in 1997 and first staged in New York in 1998, dramatizing the story of Jesus and the Apostles, depicting Jesus and the Apostles as gay men living in modern-day Texas.
+Corpus Christi is a 1998 American play by Terrence McNally, written in 1997 and first staged in New York in 1998, dramatizing the story of Jesus and the Apostles, depicting Jesus and the Apostles as gay men living in modern-day Texas.
 McNally arranges the narrative through anachronisms that represent Roman occupation.

-Character List
+Character list

 The play was written for 13 male actors, all of which will play a variety of roles except Joshua and Judas.